-In this AWS SQS tutorial, we have learned everything on AWS SQS as it is among the widely acquired AWS services because of its ease of use.
+In this AWS SQS tutorial, we have learned everything about AWS SQS as it is among the widely acquired AWS services because of its ease of use.

 The intermediate queue allows reliable message delivery for services without impacting their scalability.
 SQS gives AWS users the ability to decouple components of distributed software systems.

 It allows them to run independently without waiting for the other application to catch up!

 It is a cost-effective service that lets your application scale without giving you or your system the headache to plan capacity or pre-provision.

 Kafka is a distributed system for publish-subscribe.
 It is meant for high throughputs and the distribution of thousands of messages/second.

 It can be similar to AWS SNS, which has the same publish-subscribe distributed system.

 However, it is entirely different from Amazon SQS, which works on the principle of queuing.